-This is ineffective because it doesn’t treat sweating at the source— i.e. your sweat glands which are producing sweat.
+However, this is actually not effective because it doesn’t treat sweating at the source — i.e., your sweat glands which are the source of excessive sweating.
 No matter how many grapes (or watermelon, or kiwis, or pears) you eat, that doesn’t change the fact that you'll be producing sweat.

 You might have already spotted the pattern here.
 The home remedies above (and elsewhere online) don’t do anything to actively work against sweat as your body creates it.
 To understand how sweating works, and what ingredients are required to stop it, keep reading.

 Instead: Adjust Your Diet